oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="FunctionOverloads" href="#FunctionOverloads">12.2.1 Function Overloads</a>

 [Bound](#BoundorUnboundActionsorFunctions) functions support
-overloading (multiple functions having the same name within the same schema) subject to the following rules:
+overloading subject to the following rules:
 - The combination of function name, binding parameter type, and unordered set of non-binding parameter names MUST be unique within a schema.